-A. Required Maintenance.
+Required Maintenance.
 All detention facilities shall be located in readily accessible areas and two access routes should be provided where possible.
-The following maintenance activities should be performed on a regular basis: mowing, slope repairs, removal of accumulated sediments, and repairs to intake and discharge structures.
-In addition, a maintenance schedule should be prepared and submitted in conjunction with the Drainage Plan.
-The detention facilities include all intake and discharge culverts and ditches, related maintenance berms and right of way, pilot channels, and drainage ditches and/or underground pipes that lead from the detention facilities to the drainage ditches or other drainage outfall within or outside of the subdivision.
+In addition, a maintenance schedule shall be prepared and submitted in conjunction with the Drainage Plan.
+The detention facilities include all intake and discharge culverts and ditches, related maintenance berms and right of way, pilot channels, and drainage ditches and/or underground pipes that lead from the detention facilities to the drainage ditches or other drainage outfall within or outside of the Development.